easymock/easymock/README.md

 ### Full build

-This build will check code coverage using Jacoco, run findbugs and validate that the license headers are correctly set.
+This build will check code coverage using Jacoco, run spotbugs and validate that the license headers are correctly set.

 `mvn install -PfullBuild`